Salem Alumnae France & D-Day 75th Anniversary Tour

 Join us for eleven unforgettable days exploring the legendary countryside of France, including the opportunity to experience the 75th anniversary of the D-Day invasion on the beaches of Normandy.
-From quaint seaside towns to stunning royal estates to the rolling vine-covered hills of Bordeaux, this journey encompases the history, culture, and cuisine that has made France legendary world wide.
+From quaint seaside towns to stunning royal estates to the rolling vine-covered hills of Bordeaux, this journey encompasses the history, culture, and cuisine that has enshrined France’s legacy worldwide.

 June 3-14, 2019

 $1,250 Single Supplement